Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Separate disks for database and index files

 Besides using a dedicated disk for the ServiceControl [database paths](/servicecontrol/creating-config-file.md#host-settings-servicecontroldbpath), it's possible to store the embedded database index files on a separate disk.

+#### Version 5 or later

+Use [symbolic links (soft links) to map any RavenDB storage subfolder](https://ravendb.net/docs/article-page/5.4/csharp/server/storage/customizing-raven-data-files-locations) to other physical drives.

+#### Version 4 or earlier

+NOTE: Only applies to instances that use the RavenDB 3.5 storage engine

 Use the [`Raven/IndexStoragePath`](/servicecontrol/creating-config-file.md#host-settings-ravenindexstoragepath) setting to change the index storage location.

 ### Azure disk limitations